anastasiyapautarak/assignments/README.md

 # Git SSH Assignment
-2025-04-0
+2025-04-09
 ## Author
-Anastasiya Pautarak
+#Anastasiya Pautarak

 ---

 ## Git and GitHub Configuration in WSL

-In this section, I worked within the **WSL ** environment.
+In this section, I worked within the **WSL** environment.
 As a first step, I configured Git by setting my user information.
 Then, I checked whether I already had any existing SSH keys.
 After confirming, I generated a new SSH key pair and added the private key to the SSH agent.